The information in this article applies to:

 You can use the tools in the Chief Architect programs to design a home office that meets both your organizational needs and any space limitations that you may have.

-In this example, we will create a micro-office in a closet.
+In this example, you will create a micro-office in a closet.

 The first step in planning a home office is to draw the existing space that you plan to create the office in, and then determine how much space is needed for important tasks such as sitting and writing.
 Also remember to set aside sufficient space for tools such as your computer and monitor.

-In this article, we will be using the following catalogs from the Chief Architect 3D Library:
+In this article, you will be using the following catalogs from the Chief Architect 3D Library:

 To plan your space